Accelerated Master's Program

 After completing the 3000-level courses in the above list, the student should submit an intent application, which can be found on the Graduate School Accelerated and Dual Degree Programs page.
 Once it is approved, the student may take the dual-counted courses, namely 9 credit hours of MATH courses numbered 5130 or higher.

-Upon completing the above 47 hours of MATH coursework, the student will have satisfied the primary requirements of the Mathematics B.S. program, provided that each MATH course is passed with a grade of C or better, and an overall GPA of 2.0 is maintained.
+Upon completing the above 47 hours of MATH coursework, the student will have satisfied the primary requirements of the Mathematics B.S. program (specifically, the Pure Math Option or the Flexible Option), provided that each MATH course is passed with a grade of C or better, and an overall GPA of 2.0 is maintained.

 The student should then contact the mathematics department's Graduate Chair to arrange a mid-program review.
 The student will be recommended to the Graduate School for admission to the M.S. in Applied Mathematics program, if the following requirements are met.